 In general, radiative decays have longer lifetimes than channels related to electronelectron scattering.
 If, in the simplest case, a molecule does not have long-lived excited states, or they cannot be excited by the tunnelling current due to inappropriate tunnelling conditions, then it still modifies the LDOS and the current-distance characteristics.
 At constant current, therefore, the tip-distance is often increased which results in a reduced gap plasmon coupling and lower intensities.
 Early reports of molecular resolution in STML were ascribed to this effect, and the molecules merely acted as a dielectric spacer and tuned the gap plasmon [134, 135].
 Similarly, molecules affect the voltage-current characteristics.
 The electric field in the gap shifts molecular orbitals relative to the Fermi edges of the tip and the sample.
-When these orbitals are appropriately aligned relative to the Fermi edges of the electrodes, resonant tunnelling occurs and the tunnelling current rises significantly, so that more gap plasmons are excited [136].
+When these orbitals are appropriately aligned relative to the Fermi edges of the electrodes, resonant tunnelling occurs and the tunnelling current rises significantly.
+Accordingly, this excites more gap plasmons, which means that the molecular electronic structure is utilised as a voltagecontrolled switch for the plasmonic light emission [136].